-- 21.2 A cord-connected room air conditioner shall be provided with a manually-operable controller that will de-energize: - a) All loads or - b) Any motor load exceeding the values shown in Table 21.1.
+- 21.2 A cord-connected room air conditioner shall be provided with a manually-operable controller that de-energizes: - a) All loads or - b) Any motor load exceeding the values shown in Table 21.1.

-Such controllers shall have a marked off position and, if the controller does not de-energize all loads, the room air conditioner shall be marked to indicate which loads are controlled.
+Such controllers shall have a marked off position (the use of the international symbol "O" may be used) and, when the controller does not de-energize all loads, the room air conditioner shall be marked to indicate which loads are controlled.
 Other than as noted in 21.4, the controller shall be accessible without the use of tools.